JaVMorais/allplots/README.md

 # allplots

-Repo for experimentation with plotting and visual methods
+### Purpose

+This project serves as a space to experiment with plotting and other data visualization methods.